Bruiser (bull): Background

 Bruiser was born on March 2, 2011, in Ardmore, Oklahoma, on the Rockin P Ranch owned by D&H Cattle Company.
 D&H Cattle Company is run by Dillon Page and his son H.D.
 Page.
 Bruiser was co-owned by Buck Cattle Company.
-Bruiser's breed was American Bucking Bull.
-His sire was 009 Show Time and his dam was Page T8.
-Show Time's grandsire was Wolfdancer.
-Show Time's granddam was AR 009, a daughter of Bodacious.
-Show Time was a two-time PBR World Finalist.
-Page T8's grandsire was three-time World Champion bull Little Yellow Jacket.
+Bruiser's breed is American Bucking Bull.
+His sire is 009 Show Time and his dam is Page T8.
+Show Time's grandsire is Wolfdancer.
+Show Time's granddam is AR 009, a daughter of Bodacious.
+Show Time is a two-time PBR World Finalist.
+Page T8's grandsire is three-time World Champion bull Little Yellow Jacket.
 In 2011, the PBR selected Little Yellow Jacket as the inaugural recipient of the Brand of Honor bull.
-His maternal granddam was a Mossy Oak Mudslinger daughter.
+His maternal granddam is a Mossy Oak Mudslinger daughter.
 Mossy Oak Mudslinger was also a D&H Cattle Company bull, and he won the 2006 PBR World Champion Bull title.
 In 2017, the PBR selected Mossy Oak Mudslinger as that year's Brand of Honor bull.
-Bruiser was a half-brother to 2015 PBR World Champion Sweet Pro's Long John.
-They shared the same sire, but had different dams.
+Bruiser is a half-brother to 2015 PBR World Champion Sweet Pro's Long John.
+They share the same sire, but have different dams.

 While the Mossy Oak Mudslinger bloodline is especially well-known and easy to credit, H.D.
 Page gives just as much credit to the bulls' sire, Show Time.
 "It is awesome," Page had said in 2015.
 "It speaks volumes of the work for Show Time.
 He has created the Classic Champ and the World Champ."

 Bruiser and Long John had "similar bucking styles and 2015 statistics", but Page said "their personalities at home are completely opposite".
 "Bruiser is your best friend," Page said.
 "He tries to get along with you and Long John, one day he wants you to scratch him on the top of his head and the next day he will run you over."
 Page called Bruiser his favorite bull.
 "Bruiser is what makes it worthwhile," he said.
 "He is fun every morning.
 He is a character.
 If you don't go by and scratch him, he will just be over there screaming at you to come over there and love on him."

 Career

 Bruiser competed on the PBR and PRCA circuits.
-As his career progressed, he became sponsored by the SweetPro animal feed company, thus becoming known as SweetPro’s Bruiser.
+As his career progressed, he became sponsored by the SweetPro animal feed company, thus becoming known as SweetPro's Bruiser.